McDonnell Douglas F-4 Phantom II non-U.S. operators: Yom Kippur War

-Post 1973
+Post - 1973

-After the war Peace Echo V provided Israel with 24 new, 24 ex-USAF and 6 RF-4Es, completing the program in November 1976.
+After the war, Peace Echo V provided Israel with 24 new, 24 ex-USAF and 6 RF-4Es, completing the program in November 1976.

 Given that almost all the Israeli F-4s had suffered battle damage, an update to increase their capabilities and standardize the various production blocks was commenced in 1974.
 The IDF Phantoms received Elbit Jason digital bombing computers, Litton LW-33 inertial navigation systems, new radar warning receivers, TISEO and combat slats.

 IDF Phantoms took part in many other battles, among them Operation Mole Cricket 19 in June 1982, when Syrian SA-6 sites were destroyed by a coordinated attack made by IDF aircraft and unmanned aerial vehicles.
 By that time, new F-15 Eagles and F-16s were replacing the Phantom in front line service, so the F-4s scored only one aerial victory in that action.

-Weapons

-Among the weapons carried on IDF F-4s were the Gabriel, AGM-45, AGM-68, Shafir and Python missiles.

-The IDF also evaluated a re-armed F-4E using installed twin DEFA 30mm cannons internally aft of the engine air intakes and a similar weapon in place of the M61 Vulcan in the nose.
-The experience of using DEFA 30mm cannons proved effective against armored vehicles in the Yom Kippur War with A-4 Skyhawks.

 Upgrades

-The planned program to replace the original J79 engines with the Pratt & Whitney PW1120 was cancelled, but the fleet was updated to Kurnass 2000 standards.
+A planned program to replace the original General Electric J79 engines with the Pratt & Whitney PW1120 was cancelled, but the fleet was updated to Kurnass 2000 standards.
 This upgrade included installation of a wide-angle Kaiser HUD, a digital mission computer and some structural improvements.
 The main updates involved the APG-76 radar, Elbit ACE-3 mission computer, HOTAS, the addition of winglets for increased agility, ASX-1 TISEO and the ability to deploy Popeye missiles.
 The upgraded aircraft first flew on 15 July 1987 and was formally accepted on 11 August 1987.
 The Kurnass program was also used to upgrade Turkish Air Force Phantoms at the same time, realizing some economies of scale.

-Israeli Phantoms have suffered at least 55 combat losses but accounted for 116.5 claimed air victories.